philippe-laurentiu/security-vulnerabilities/solution.md

 <br>
 <br>

-### Secound SQL injection (error based):
+### Second SQL injection (error based):
-The following example is an error based SQL injecton on the site http://testphp.vulnweb.com
+The following example is an error-based SQL injection on the site http://testphp.vulnweb.com
 <br>
 <br>